Inside Manhattan's Tower of Internet | The Awl

 Digital Silence | The Paris Review's Daily

-The creators of The Silent History approach digital media not as engineers or even particularly enamored with technology—Moffett, for example, bought a smartphone earlier than Horowitz, but has called himself a “total ignoramus” about the code that makes their new novel work.
+The creators of The Silent History approach digital media not as engineers or even particularly enamored with technology—Moffett, for example, has called himself a “total ignoramus” about the code that makes their new novel work.
 Instead, they made The Silent History as a way to think about what kind of object a digital book could be. [link]

 Writing with Antonin Scalia, Grammar Nerd | The New Yorker's News Desk